USA-Flag European-Flag

 $ sudo ninja install

-The last thing we have to do is to copy the “aravis.rules” file to the Linux device manager “udev: etc/udev/rules.d”
+Copy the “aravis.rules” file to the Linux device manager “udev: etc/udev/rules.d” using the following line:

 $ sudo cp ~/Path/to/your/Aravis/src/aravis.rules /etc/udev/rules.d

-Reboot the computer to complete the installation.
-After restarting your computer, you can navigate your Linux terminal to the viewer and start the program.
+Reboot your computer to complete the installation.
+After restarting your computer, navigate your Linux terminal to the viewer and start the program.

 ~/Path/to/your/Aravis/build/viewer$ ./arv-viewer-X.X

 Connect your camera and click on the reload button.
 You should now see the name of your connected camera and its serial number.
-Left-click your camera and press on the play button to start the acquisition.
+Click your camera and press the play button to start the acquisition.
 You should now get a live feed from the selected camera.

 (Tested on Linux Ubuntu 20.04, with a MER-160-227U3M-L machine vision camera)

 The Aravis viewer works for both our USB3 and our GigE cameras.
-For the GigE cameras, you have to configure the IP settings first as you would have to with GalaxyView.
+For the GigE cameras, you have to configure the IP settings first, just like you would with GalaxyView.
 After the IP is configured, the GigE will work with the Aravis viewer.

-Did you follow these steps, but did not receive the result from the industrial vision camera that you desired?
-Get in touch with our technical support staff!
+If you followed these steps but did not receive the result you were looking for, please contact our technical support staff!
 One of our vision engineers will answer your question within 24hrs.
 Do you have other technical questions regarding machine vision?
-Take a look at our machine vision knowledge center.
+If so, visit our machine vision knowledge center.
 We upload new technical articles regularly.

 Sunday,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday